 Go to any theatre, large church, or other entertainment event space, and you’ll see lights mounted everywhere, all pointing at the stage from many angles.

 It looks awesome, and very complex at the same time.
-It also probably looks like a lot more lighting than you can possibly afford. 🙂
+But is it really?

 You may see lights above your head, off to the sides, above and beside the stage, and on the floor, and you think to yourself:

 “I can’t have all these lights- so what angles of lighting actually matter to me?”

 Whether you’re lighting a band, yourself, a speaker or any other kind of show/service, you don’t need to get crazy with angles of light.
 It’s simpler than you think.
 In this video we discuss the different angles of light and what are the best ones to use for stage lighting?

 Watch the video below and then scroll down for more.